thinkshout/thinkshout/blog/_posts/2014-10-03-getting-started-with-behat.md

 Let a machine do it for you.
 There are several categories of automated testing:

 - Unit testing.
-Tests that a small piece of code, a function, behaves as expected.
+This tests that a small piece of code, a function, behaves as expected
 - Integration testing.
 These combine several Unit tests in logical groups, to ensure that they work together properly.
 - System testing.
 This tests the system as a whole, and is mainly code oriented, but starts to touch how real people would use the system.
 - Behavioral testing.
 Acceptance testing.
 Customer testing.
 This involves clickthroughs, user behavior.
 This is what we are mainly interested in, and what I am talking about today.
 You will also hear this referred to as BDD or Behavior Driven Development.